-Everyone knows the dance, the chorus and the costumes, but it’s less common knowledge that the song that became synonymous with Village People and the disco era never spawned a #1 hit.
-Fancy that!
+Everyone knows the dance, the chorus and the costumes, but it’s less common knowledge that the song that became synonymous with Village People and the disco era was never a US #1 hit!

 Though it may be some forlorn lover’s #1 song to cry them to sleep to, the Australian soft rock duo never cracked the top of the charts.
 Meanwhile it only managed to chart in the Top 5 of its native country, as well as in Europe.

 Lennon’s ode to Yoko Ono appeared ready to rise to #1 after a week at #2; however, Blondie’s “Rapture” unexpectedly leaped from number #6 to the top spot in the same week.
 Even more unexpectedly was the country where the single received the most commercial success, New Zealand, where “Woman” sat atop the charts for five consecutive weeks.